reduxjs/redux/docs/store.md

 // }
 ```

-Store state is updated by calling the `dispatch` method with an action understood by one or more reducers.
+Store state is updated by calling the `dispatch` method with an action understood by the reducer.

 ```js
 store.dispatch({